sverx/devkitSMS/assets2banks/README.md

 # 'asset4.bin' 128 elements starting from array[32] will be set to the values listed
 # (values list will be reitered until 128 array elements are replaced)

-random_values_table.txt
+some_LUT.csv
 :text
-# this is a text file that will be parsed into an array
+# this is a CSV file that will be parsed into an array
 :discard 0 32
 :discard 200 0
 # the first 32 elements of the array will be discarded, and the same to all the elements from the 200th onward
+:replace 0 0xFF
+# any element in the array equal to 0 will become 0xFF

 somedata.bin
 :segment skip 32